-The sun shines down on plants providing energy.
+2. The sun shines down on plants providing energy.

 3. Some animals only eat plants.
-They're called the first consumers, or herbivores.
+They're called the primary consumers, or herbivores.

-1. The first producers such as trees, grass, and flowers get energy from the sun and with this energy they produce food for animals and insects.
 Nature's food chain begins with plants.
-Plants can turn energy from the sun into food, so plants are the first step in nature's food chain.
+Plants can turn energy from the sun into food and so plants are the first step in nature's food chain.
 An example is an oak tree that produces acorns.
 One step higher, in nature's food chain, there are species that eat plants.
-This includes insects, animals, and even humans.
+This includes insects, and animals, and even humans.
 An example is a squirrel that eats acorns.
 These species are the second step in nature's food chain.
 They do not create food, like plants; rather, they eat plants.
-One step higher in nature's food chain, there are those that eat the animals that eat plants.
+One step higher, in nature's food chain, there are those that eat the animals that eat plants.
 For instance, a fox that eats a squirrel.
-These are the three main steps in nature's food chain: plants, animals that eat plants, and animals that eat animals.
+These are the three main steps in nature's food chain: plants, animals that eat plants, and animals that eat